 How do we support our schools?

-Bright Futures has a board of directors.
-The directors delegate authority both to central committees, comprising both directors and Trust executives, and to a local governing body for each academy in the Trust.
+Bright Futures has a board of trustees.
+The trustees delegate authority both to central committees, comprising both trustees and Trust executives, and to a local governing body for each academy in the Trust.
 The governors know their school well and are best placed to monitor its performance.

 Each LGB includes the school principal and the Chair, both of which are Bright Futures appointments.
 The LGB is made up of elected staff and parent governors, together with appointed governors with a range of skills.
 We place great importance on working closely with our LGBs as they are essential to our school’s success.